Chicoutimi River: Official designation of the basin

 First, it is important to specify that the Chicoutimi river watershed includes that of Kenogami Lake since the Letellier judgment in 1911.
 This judgment designated the Chicoutimi River as the main outlet for the lake to the detriment of the Rivière aux Sables.
-The daily contributions of spills from Kenogami Lake into these rivers follow the following proportions: 2/3 go to the Chicoutimi river and 1/3 to the Sables river.
+The daily contributions of spills from Kenogami Lake into these rivers according to the following proportions: 2/3 go to the Chicoutimi river and 1/3 to the Sables river.

 General description

 The watershed of the Chicoutimi River, with an area of 3390 km2, holds, with those neighboring it, the Quebec record of precipitation on its territory (approximately 1.2 m of water per year).
 Located mainly in the mountainous region (40% of its surface is more than 650 m above sea level.
 Du Laurentides Wildlife Reserve, the basin follows, in several places, steep slopes.
 The latter would also include three sub-basins (rivers Pikauba, Cyriac and aux-Écorces), two reservoirs (Kenogami and Pikauba) and part of the territory of each of the 5 former cities of Chicoutimi, Laterrière, Lac-Kénogami, Arvida and Jonquière which are now part of city of Saguenay.

 The Chicoutimi river basin is also a sub-basin of the Saguenay River, which in turn flows into the St. Lawrence River and ends up in the Atlantic Ocean which drains most of the eastern Quebec rivers.